Code-Dabblers/Ecommerce-Site/Contribution.md

 1. Write the Issue Number in the description if the pull request is related to some issue.
 1. Leave a short message in the PR explaining in slightly more detail what the PR accomplishes.
 1. If your PR touches multiple parts, consider adding a bullet list of accomplishments.
-1. Congratulations, you've successfully made a PR, now wait for your code to be reviewed and merged.
+1. Congratulations, you've successfully made a PR, now wait for your PR to be reviewed and merged.

 ## Thank you so much for contributing to this project, don't forget to star :star2: the repo. :smiley: